waad641/web-scraper/README.md

 # web-scraper
-a Chrome web scraper extension
+a Chrome extension that allows users to scrape and display email addresses from the currently active tab's content.